 |Important: The raw data provided by 23andMe has undergone a general quality review, however, only a subset of markers have been individually validated for accuracy.
 The data from 23andMe’s Browse Raw Data feature is suitable only for informational use and not for medical, diagnostic, or other use.
 We advise that you consult with a healthcare professional before making any major lifestyle changes.|

 Accessing Your Raw Data

 You can access your raw genetic data within your 23andMe account one of three ways:

 - Navigate directly to you.23andme.com/tools/data/

-- Click on Tools in the navigation bar at the top of your homepage, and select Browse Raw Data from the available tools.
+- Click on your profile name on the top right-hand corner of your homepage, and select Browse Raw Data from the dropdown menu.

 The main view of the Browse Raw Data feature shows the same pictorial representation of each chromosome — including a Y chromosome — for all users.
 Individuals who are assigned female at birth do not inherit a Y chromosome and will see “not determined” for most markers found on the Y chromosome.

 Downloading Your Raw Data